Yarkant County: Twentieth century

 The Battle of Yarkand took place in Yarkant county, in April 1934.
 Ma Zhancang's Chinese Muslim army defeated the Turkic Uighur and Kirghiz army, and the Afghan volunteers sent by king Mohammed Zahir Shah, and exterminated them all.
 The emir Abdullah Bughra was killed and beheaded, his head was sent to Idgah mosque.

 Almost all the ancient buildings of the old city were destroyed during the Cultural Revolution (1966–1968) with only the central mosque, the main gate of the old palace and the royal cemetery surviving.

 In July 2014, militants attacked two towns in armed clashes in the county, leaving dozens of people dead.

-In August 2015, it was reported by Chinese media that the amount of farmland per capita was increased from per person to after clearing up more arable lands.
+In August 2015, it was reported by Chinese media that the amount of farmland per capita was increased from 0.17 ha per person to 0.23 ha after clearing up more arable lands.

 Geography

 Yarkant is strategically located about halfway between Kashgar and Khotan, at the junction of a branch road north to Aksu.
 It also was the terminus for caravans coming from Kashmir via Ladakh and then over the Karakoram Pass to the oasis of Niya in the Tarim Basin.
 The Xinjiang-Tibet Highway China National Highway 219, built in 1956 commences in Yecheng/Yarkant and heads south and west, across Aksai Chin and into central Tibet.

 From Yarkant another important route headed southwest via Tashkurgan Town to the Wakhan corridor from where travellers could cross the relatively easy Baroghil Pass and Badakshan.